natgo/wt-wiki-scraper/wikitext-transpiled/ground/IS-6.md

 * Reload rate considerably faster than usual 122 mm, default is only half a second slower than the T-10M
 * The best 122 mm shell available is still manageable due to good overmatching mechanics and tremendous post-penetration damage potential
-** Frontal armour is a 100 mm plate sloped at a very steep angle, making it mostly immune to anything that isn't APDS or HEATFS
+* Frontal armour is a 100 mm plate sloped at a very steep angle, making it mostly immune to anything that isn't APDS, HEATFS or APFSDS
 * Like the IS-3, the lower plate isn't a weak spot
 * Very good as side-scraping due to the high levels of side armour
 * The turret is both small, well-armoured, and rounded